CONCERT FOR THE PLANET

 The Global Orchestra was founded in 2013 with the aim of combining technology and creativity - for the planet’s sake.
 In March 2014, during Earth Hour, the first “Concert For The Planet” was staged.
 At that inaugural event, an ensemble orchestra played Vivaldi’s Four Seasons - at the Balmain Town Hall - to a rapt, enthusiastic audience.

-The Concert For The Planet has grown exponentially since.
+The Concert For The Planet has grown exponentially.

-At the stroke of 8.30pm on 29 March 2015, when lights were switched off all over the city, the Sydney Symphony Orchestra (SSO) began playing the Concert for the Planet … this time, leading a mass-participation, multi-location performance of Holst’s The Planets.
-With the sheet music easily accessible through our website, more than 200 schools, community groups and orchestras across 350 global locations participates in this massive, collaborative event.
+At the stroke of 8.30pm on 29 March 2015, when lights were switched off all over Sydney, the Sydney Symphony Orchestra (SSO) began playing the Concert for the Planet, leading a mass-participation, multi-location performance of Holst’s The Planets.
+With sheet music & special technology called conductor-cam easily accessible through our website, more than 200 schools, community groups and orchestras across 350 global locations participated in this extraordinary, collaborative event.

 Thanks to the power of technology, satellite events across the globe were able to participate in this experience, including a number of musicians from NASA in Langley (USA).

-Though many were, participants didn’t have to be classically trained musicians to join in.
-Through a campaign spearheaded by Monic Trapaga, we encouraged everyone to join in - regardless of skill - even if that meant using ordinary household object to play along!
+Participants didn’t have to be classically trained musicians to join in.
+Through a campaign spearheaded by Monic Trapaga, we encouraged everyone to join in - regardless of their experience or instrument - even if that meant using ordinary household objects to play along!

-The Concert for the Planet also proved to be popular with music teachers and primary schools.
-In fact, the Global Orchestra worked closely with industry leaders to develop fun and informative lesson plans, which combines music (Holsts’s The Planets) with science (the solar system).
-These lesson plans were available through out website via pdf downloads.
+The Concert for the Planet proved to be popular with music teachers and primary schools.
+In fact, the Global Orchestra worked closely with industry leaders to develop fun and informative lesson plans.
+These resources developed into our online learning platform.
+Some combining the music (Holsts’s The Planets) with science (the solar system).